CharlesWiltgen/how-to-podcast/glossary/index.md

 <a name="daw">**DAW**</a> •

 <a name="download">**destructive**</a> • “Destructive” editing is an old-fashioned way of editing audio, where audio waveforms are changed and overwritten when saved.
 Modern, non-destructive editing allows you to edit audio without overwriting the original audio data.
+Audacity is a destructive waveform editor.

 <a name="download">**download**</a> •